Conscious Communication for Couples

 Miles does not offer solutions to your conflicts, but teaches you a process that you can apply to any difficult conversation.
 He will help you to be aware of your unconscious habits, and will show you how to use Conscious Communication Skills to meet your needs, while supporting your partner in meeting their needs.

 These skills are easy to learn yet difficult to apply because most of us automatically defer to our habitual way of thinking about conflict in terms of right and wrong.
-This sets you up for competition, power struggle, and chronic tension, and makes it more difficult to collaborate and connect.
+This sets you up for competition, power struggle, and chronic tension, while making it more difficult to collaborate and connect.

 In these workshops, participants learn and practice: